Slalamander/inkBoard-docs/docs/source/tutorial/configuration.rst

   inkBoard install <integration.zip>

 Integrations can add new functionality to inkBoard or a platform, connect to other programmes, or simply provide sets of new elements (or a combination of all).
+When using an integration that adds elements, the elements are usually meant to be parsed using an identifier.
+For example, for your own custom elements, the element type key would be ``type: custom:MyElement``.
+The Home Assistant integration uses the ``HA:`` identifier, so specifying an element from that integrations is done via ``type: HA:StateButton``.
-Look at their documentation for all the features it adds.
+Look at their documentation for all the features it adds and how to use them.

 .. tip::
   The tutorial will not use any integrations, but the ``system_tray`` integration can be used without it affecting the dashboard.